What is stress?

 Your stress levels can be higher if several of these things are happening at the same time.

 It’s not always easy to recognise stress.
-Stress can feel like something you can’t do anything about.
 It might be something you don’t even recognise until it becomes overwhelming.

-It can be easier to deal with stress if you know the things in your life that might cause stress, as well as the signs that you’re feeling stressed.
+It can be easier to recognise and deal with stress if you know the things in your life that might cause stress, as well as the signs that you’re feeling stressed.

 These questions might help you spot stress in your life:

-- Do you often feel stressed and anxious?
+- Do you often feel worried or anxious?
 Have you experienced a lot of stress in your life before you became pregnant?
-If you’re someone who tends to worry, you might need to be more aware of your emotions during times of change, including pregnancy.
+It’s a good idea to be aware of your emotions during times of change, including pregnancy.

 - Do you lead a busy life?
-If you need to look at your diary to know where you’re supposed to be and when, pregnancy is a good time to try to slow things down.
+Pregnancy can be a good time to try to slow things down.

 - Is there a lot of change going on in your life?
 Sometimes even positive changes, like a promotion at work, can be stressful if you need to make big adjustments.

-- Do you feel like there’s a lot of stress in your home or work environment?
+- How are things in your home or work environment?
 For example, is your partner going through a tough time, or are you having trouble getting along with your boss?
 Sometimes it’s stress in people around us that can make things difficult.

 You can also look out for these physical and thinking signs of stress: